A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

-With time-discretization, we have the following formulation,
+With time-discretization, we have the following formulation:

-where \(a_0\doteq (a_{0,k}:1\leq k\leq N)\), \(a_1\doteq (a_{1,k}:1\leq k\leq N)\).
+where $a_0\doteq (a_{0}^k:\, 1\leq k\leq M)$, $a_1\doteq (a_{1}^k:\, 1\leq k\leq M)$.
 The uncertainty set is given as

-With the above uncertainty set, we have the following reformulation treated as a special case of Theorem \ref{theorem 1}.
+With this uncertainty set, we have the following result concerning the robust reformulation, which is a special case of Theorem \ref{theorem 1}.

-\begin{corollary} If $\hat{\boldsymbol\eta}_{a}$ has nonempty interior, then the semi-infinite constraint \eqref{lubounds} is equivalent to the following set of constraints.
+\begin{corollary}{\bf (Robust reformulation with affine relationship)} If $\hat{\boldsymbol\eta}_{a}$ has nonempty interior, then the semi-infinite constraint \eqref{lubounds} is equivalent to the following set of constraints.

-where $\beta_{k}$, $\gamma_{k}$, $\theta$ are dual variables. \end{corollary} Once semi-infinite constraint \eqref{lubounds} is reformulated as a finite set of linear constraints according to the lemma above, the LWR-E problem with an affine macroscopic relationship can be formulated and solved as a mixed integer linear program.
+where $\beta^{k}$, $\gamma^{k}$, $\theta$ are dual variables. \end{corollary} Once the semi-infinite constraint \eqref{lubounds} is reformulated as a finite set of linear constraints according to Corollary \ref{coraffine}, the LWR-E problem with an affine macroscopic relationship can be formulated and solved as a mixed integer linear program.
+Such an MILP will be numerically tested in Section \ref{secNE}.